yonatansverdlov/SchurNet/README.md

 ### Overview
 This repo contains code for the experimental part of the paper ["Revisiting Multi-Permutation Equivariance Thourgh The Lens of Irreducible Representations"](https://arxiv.org/abs/2410.06665).
 ## General Setup
-To create a conda enviorment that is good for all experiments, please run
+To create a conda environment that is good for all experiments, please run
 ```bash
 cd SchurNet
 conda env create -f dependencies.yml